Please refer to the University’s Glossary of Terms for policies and procedures.

 5.5 The Chairperson of the Student Academic Appeals Committee will consider whether an appeal has grounds as set out in section 4.2 above.
 If convinced that the appeal does not have grounds, the Chairperson will report to the Committee which may dismiss the appeal without further hearing.

 5.6 When an appeal is referred to the Student Academic Appeals Committee for consideration, the Committee and the student will be provided with a full copy of the student's appeal, the response provided by the decision-maker whose decision is contested and the student's counter response and all other relevant material.
 The student’s academic record will be made available to the Committee and the Committee may call for and consider any additional material.
-However the Committee must ensure the student is given an opportunity to comment on all material relevant to the subject matter of the appeal.
+However, the Committee must ensure the student is given an opportunity to comment on all material relevant to the subject matter of the appeal.
+The student’s written comments will be made available to the Committee for consideration.

-5.7 When considering a matter regarding an assessment result (including higher degree theses) or admission to a program, the grounds for appeal are limited to:
+5.7 When considering a matter regarding an assessment result (including higher degree theses), granting of credit or admission to a program, the grounds for appeal are limited to:

 (a) improper, irregular, or negligent conduct by a person involved; or